glittle/calgary-bus-action/README.md

-# The Wondrous Calendar
+# Calgary Bus Action

-Check out this Action on Google by asking for "the Wondrous Calendar"
+Check out this Action on Google by asking for "Calgary Bus"